Skip to main content

 Perplexity is heavily citation-focused and uses real-time web search.
 It strongly prefers recent, up-to-date content and is more transparent about its sources than other platforms.
 Perplexity also has some of the highest conversion rates for product recommendations.

 The takeaway: AI visibility is not a single problem to solve.
 It is a platform-specific challenge.
 A brand can see citation volumes differ by 615 times between different AI platforms, according to Superlines research.
 You need to be visible across multiple platforms — not just one.
+(Want a primer on how those platforms differ?
+A side-by-side comparison of ChatGPT, Claude, Gemini, and Grok breaks down each tool's data sources and strengths.)

 The 7 Reasons Your Business Is Invisible to AI